getty-zig/getty.so/pages/guide/deserializers.md

 # Deserializers

-We will now write a simple, but complete, JSON deserializer.
+Now let’s write ourselves a (simple) JSON deserializer.

 ## Deserialization

-But first, we need to go over how deserialization works in Getty.
+Before we start though, we need to go over how deserialization works in Getty.

 <img alt="Architecture" src="/assets/images/deserialization.svg" class="figure" />

-Basically, it works like this:
+Basically, it goes like this:

 1. A user passes a Zig type to Getty.
 1. Based on the type, Getty selects and executes a Deserialization Block (DB).